ArneCL/BlogPosts/gradle-dependencies.md

     apply plugin: 'eclipse'

-And then by running' gradle eclipse' on the command line.
+And then by running 'gradle eclipse' on the command line.